seanjams/OAuthTutorial/README.md

 We are now setup to use Google+ API.
 However, before we can start building, we must have a database to work with.
 For this tutorial, make sure you have PostgreSQL installed and running on our computer.

 From the command line, run `psql` to open PostgreSQL.
-Type in the following commands to create a new database titled `OAuthTutorial` with a `users` table containing 5 fields.
+Type in the following commands to create a new database titled `oauthtutorial` with a `users` table containing 5 fields.
 Don't forget the semicolons.

-1. `CREATE DATABASE OAuthTutorial;`
+1. `CREATE DATABASE oauthtutorial;`
-2. `\c OAuthTutorial`
+2. `\c oauthtutorial`
 3. `CREATE TABLE users (id SERIAL PRIMARY KEY, name VARCHAR(80) NOT NULL, email VARCHAR(80) NOT NULL, avatar VARCHAR(200), googleId VARCHAR(80) NOT NULL, token VARCHAR(200) NOT NULL);`

 ### Node Setup